Opinion: In East Jerusalem’s Sheikh Jarrah we see the essence of the Palestinian struggle

 In East Jerusalem’s Sheikh Jarrah we see the essence of the Palestinian struggle

-The planned evictions of Palestinian families from Sheikh Jarrah has sparked a global outcry after residents of the neighbourhood, along with Palestinian activists mobilised a social media campaign (#SaveSheikhJarrah) to raise awareness on the recent alarming developments there.
+The planned evictions of Palestinian families from Sheikh Jarrah have sparked a global outcry after residents of the neighbourhood, along with Palestinian activists, mobilised a social media campaign (#SaveSheikhJarrah) to raise awareness of the recent alarming developments there.

 For a few, like myself, the unfolding events are deeply personal – my family is one of those facing expulsion.